JustinHu1988/My-notes/ArchLinux.md

 - **xterm**:
   - xterm is the standard terminal emulator for the X Window System.
   - A user can have many different invocations of xterm running at once on the same display, each of which provides independent input/output for the process running in it (normally the process is a Unix shell).
+- **checksum**:
+  - A checksum is a small-sized [datum](https://en.wikipedia.org/wiki/Datum) derived from a block of [digital data](https://en.wikipedia.org/wiki/Digital_data) for the purpose of [detecting errors](https://en.wikipedia.org/wiki/Error_detection) which may have been introduced during its [transmission](https://en.wikipedia.org/wiki/Telecommunication) or [storage](https://en.wikipedia.org/wiki/Computer_storage).
+  - The actual [procedure](https://en.wikipedia.org/wiki/Algorithm) which yields the checksum from a data input is called a **checksum function** or **checksum algorithm**.
+    - Depending on its design goals, a good checksum algorithm will usually output a significantly different value, even for small changes made to the input.
+    - This is especially true of [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function), which may be used to detect many data corruption errors and verify overall [data integrity](https://en.wikipedia.org/wiki/Data_integrity); if the computed checksum for the current data input matches the stored value of a previously computed checksum, there is a very high probability the data has not been accidentally altered or corrupted.
+  - For more, see wikipedia
+- Cryptographic hash function
+  - ???